xrmashiloane/terraform/README.md

 ## Environment Setup

 > [!IMPORTANT]
-> To run this project, you will need to add the following environment variables to your .env or .tfvars file.
-Remember to gitignore for repository check in.
+> To run this project, you must add the following environment variables to your `.tfvars` file.

 `api_access_key_value`
 `aws_region`

 > [!WARNING]
 > Always have a .gitignore file to prevent inadvent leakage of sensetive information.

-See below for prerequisite setup not provided in within provided Terraform
+## Prerequisites

 Setup Terraform Cloud with VCS/Git workflow: https://developer.hashicorp.com/terraform/tutorials/cloud-get-started/cloud-sign-up

 Sign up for free weather API account: https://weatherstack.com/signup

 ## Deployment

-First create role with access to provision resources in your AWS accrount using terraform files in path ./aws/trust set variables accordingly.
+First create role with access to provision resources in your AWS accrount using terraform files in path `/aws_openid/trust` set variables accordingly.

 Once variables are setup run below to create role for Terraform for use with OpenID for temporary, role based authentication to AWS